Sultan (2016 film): Plot

-Sultan Ali Khan is a middle-aged local wrestler and ex-wrestling champion living a lonely life in a small town of Rewari, Haryana.
-Aakash Oberoi, the founder of a private mixed martial arts league backed by Mr. Patel, is encouraged by his father to recruit Sultan to salvage its popularity.
-After traveling to Haryana, he gives the recruitment offer to Sultan, who bluntly refuses and says that he has completely retired from wrestling.
-In search of the reason behind his retirement, Aakash confronts Sultan's close friend Govind, who narrates how Sultan's career began.
+Sultan Ali Khan, a middle-aged former wrestling champion, lives a lonely life in the town of Rewari, Haryana.
+Aakash Oberoi, the founder of Pro Takedown, a private mixed martial arts league, funded by Mr. Patel, is encouraged by his father to recruit Sultan to salvage its popularity.
+After travelling to Haryana, he offers to recruit Sultan, who bluntly refuses because of his retirement from wrestling.
+Aakash asks Sultan's close friend Govind, who narrates how Sultan's career begun.

-According to Govind, in 2008, Sultan fell in love at the sight of Aarfa Hussain, a state-level wrestler and the daughter of a local wrestling coach.
-Although she is initially cold towards him, she accepts Sultan as a friend.
-When he claims that they are committed, she insults him, saying she would only marry a well-trained wrestler.
-Determined to win her respect, Sultan dedicates himself to intense training and ultimately wins a state-level wrestling tournament, as well as Aarfa.
-The two get married and become recognized wrestlers, representing India in various international games.
+Sultan fell in love with Aarfa Hussain, a state-level wrestler and daughter of a local wrestling coach.
+She initially dislikes him, but later accepts him as a friend.
+When he confesses his love to her, she insults him, and tells him that she would only marry a well-trained wrestler.
+Determined to win her respect, Sultan dedicates himself to intense training and ultimately wins a state-level wrestling tournament, and Aarfa.
+They eventually get married and become famous wrestlers, representing India in various international games.

-When the two are selected for the Olympic contingent, Aarfa discovers that she's pregnant.
-She gives up her childhood dream of winning an Olympic gold medal for India, which Sultan then fulfills.
-To her surprise, Sultan's accomplishment makes him arrogant, and he slaps a reporter at an event.
-He also leaves Aarfa nearing her due date to win a gold at Turkey.
-Upon returning, he finds that his newborn son had died due to severe anemia.
-The baby had a rare O- blood type, identical to Sultan's, whose absence deprived the child of a donor.
-Angered, Aarfa decides to leave Sultan and reside with her father.
-Depressed from losing his wife and child, Sultan raises funds to open a blood bank of his son's name.
+When they are both selected to compete at the Olympics, Aarfa discovers that she's pregnant.
+She gives up her childhood dream of winning a gold medal for India, which Sultan fulfills.
+To her surprise, Sultan's fame causes him to be arrogant, and he slaps a reporter at an event.
+He also leaves Aarfa, who is nearing her due date, to win a gold medal in Turkey.
+Upon his return, he learns that his newborn son had died due to severe anaemia.
+His son had a rare O-blood type, identical to Sultan's, depriving the child of a donor.
+Angered, Aarfa leaves Sultan to live with her father.
+Devastated, Sultan decides to raise funds to open a blood bank in his son's name.